Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: DBS efficiency depends on stimulation frequency

 As the previous considerations show, the macroscopic indices $r$ and $l$, which are defined in eq.\ \eqref{eq:Sync_index} and \eqref{eq:LFP} respectively, allow to describe the effects of DBS stimulation and to compare the different states (normal, parkinsonian, and DBS).

 One critical parameter of the DBS result is the thalamic response with respect the sensorimotor cortical signal.
-Faithful thalamic activation will send strong excitatory signals to cortex, see Fig.\ \ref{fig:1direct_inderect}(a), alleviate in this way the parkinsonian symptoms.
-Intuitively, under the normal conditions it should neither be completely uncoupled, as under parkinsonian conditions (see Fig.\ \ref{fig:Park}(d)), nor completely coupled as in an isolated cortico-thalamic system (Fig.\ \ref{fig:4Thalam}).
+Faithful thalamic activation will send strong excitatory signals to cortex, see Fig.\ \ref{fig:1direct_inderect}(a), alleviating in this way the parkinsonian symptoms.
+Naturally, under normal conditions the thalamic response should neither be completely uncoupled (with respect to the sensorimotor cortical signal), as under parkinsonian conditions (see Fig.\ \ref{fig:Park}(d)), nor completely coupled as in an isolated cortico-thalamic system (Fig.\ \ref{fig:4Thalam}).
 Indeed, under normal conditions, as shown in Fig.\ \ref{fig:Normal}(d), the thalamus follows the cortical input relatively closely, but not in absolute synchrony.

 In order to quantify the thalamic response to cortical input, under normal conditions or DBS with various stimulation frequencies, we define the response efficacy $R$ of thalamic neurons as a mean value of the fraction of activated thalamic neurons during simulated cortical activation.
-This simulation, as already discussed in Fig.\ \ref{fig:4Thalam}, comprised sensorimotor current injections of length $\delta$ (5 ms) defined by the interval $[t_i,t_i+\delta]$, with frequency of 40 Hz.
+This simulation, as already discussed in Fig.\ \ref{fig:4Thalam}, comprised sensorimotor current injections of length $\delta$ (5 ms) defined by the interval $[t,t+\delta]$, with frequency of 40 Hz.
 The mathematical formulation of response efficacy $R$ is thus defined as:

-where $a_i(t)$ is the proportion of activated neurons, i.e. the number of activated neurons within the time interval of $[t_i,t_i+2\delta]$ divided by the whole number of thalamic neurons $N_{\text{THA}}=200$.
-The summation is taken over the number of intervals $N_{\text{int}}$, for times $t>500$ ms, (i.e. $N_{\text{int}}=20$).
+where $a_i(t)$ is the proportion of activated neurons, i.e. the number of activated neurons within the time interval of $[t,t+2\delta]$ divided by the whole number of thalamic neurons $N_{\text{THA}}=200$.
+The summation is taken over the number of intervals $N_{\text{int}}$, for times $t>500$ ms, (i.e. $N_{\text{int}}=50$).
 Under normal conditions, as expected, $R$ is approximately 0.5, i.e. suggesting a coupling to cortical input at a value offering the broadest dynamic range.